RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Conclusion

-\textbf{Conclusion.} In this paper, we study the vulnerability of LLM watermarking schemes and propose the adaptive robustness radius to characterize worst-case resilience.
-We show it can be minimized by optimizing attack context and model parameters, and introduce RLCracker, a detector-free, RL-based attack requiring only 100 short training samples.
-RLCracker achieves high ESR across models and watermark types, surpasses GPT-4o and SIRA, and generalizes to long-form text with detection scores close to unwatermarked outputs.
+{In this paper, we introduce the adaptive robustness radius to characterize the worst-case resilience of LLM watermarking schemes and show that its KL approximation can be minimized by optimizing attack context and model parameters.
+We develop {RLCracker}, a detector-free RL attack that exploits distributional differences between watermarked and unwatermarked text using only 100 short training samples.
+Experiments show that RLCracker outperforms baselines and generalizes to long-form text, enabling effective stress testing and pre-deployment robustness checks.
+We hope this work motivates more rigorous evaluation protocols and more robust watermarking designs.}

-\textbf{Broader Imapct.} Our results also highlight the underestimated role of system prompts and model reasoning in watermark removal, offering a simple and scalable evaluation framework.
-As LLMs grow more capable, even 8B models can effectively erase watermarks through structured reasoning.
-We hope these findings encourage more rigorous evaluation protocols and inspire research into watermarking methods that remain robust under adaptive, high-capacity attacks.